PANAMA

 But I had been told you must travel at least once alone to a new place outside of your comfort zone, so off I went.

-It started when I booked a beginner's dive to Coiba and met a lovely family on the boat from Montana.
-The next day, they were going out on a private charter to spear dive and asked if I would like to come along.
-I quickly prayed about it and then immediately said yes.
 We walked down to the beach that morning, got in a panga boat, and took off to troll for fish.
-We caught several bonito off the coast and went into spear dive along the emerald water.
+We caught several bonito off the coast and the guides went in to spear dive along the emerald water.
 We quietly got out of the boat, snorkeled, and watched from above to see the caves and rocks they were climbing into underneath the water.
 A couple of hours later, we had fresh red snapper and conch.

-We had watermelon and coconuts found on the island.
+We had coconuts found on the island and watermelon that the guide had brought to eat.
 The whole experience was a ten out of ten day.
-It was the nicest people, with the best laugh all day long, and I will never forget what Pietro said to me as we were heading back in, "You come to Panama, and you become rich in happiness."
+It was the nicest people, with the best laugh, all day long, and I will never forget what Pietro said to me as we were heading back in, "You come to Panama, and you become rich in happiness."
 That's it.

 Previous